Server configuration file

 Available for: Okta.

-Specify identifiers of Okta groups or object identifiers of Microsoft Entra ID groups to make members of these groups administrators in IDE Services.
+Specify identifiers of Okta groups or object identifiers of Microsoft Entra ID groups to grant administrator rights to members of these groups in IDE Services.

-If a user isn't a member in any of these groups, IDE Services will revert their administrator rights.
-The exception is when user credentials are provided in the server configuration file.
-This enables these users to have access to IDE Services Server in case of emergency, for example, if the admin group is removed on the identity provider's side.
+If a user isn’t part of these specified groups, their administrator rights in IDE Services are revoked.
+However, if user credentials are included in the server configuration file, these users will retain access to the IDE Services Server for emergencies, such as when the admin group is accidentally removed from the identity provider.

 Defines how IDE Services processes requests to download IDEs coming from the Toolbox App.